Sciatica vs. Pinched Nerve Pain — What’s the Difference?

 Fortunately, pinched nerve symptoms often improve with non-surgical treatments and rest.
 Most people experience relief from pinched nerve symptoms in a few days or weeks, depending on the severity of their symptoms.
 More severe symptoms may take longer to improve or require additional treatments or surgery.

-If a nerve is pinched for a short period, there is typically no long-term or permanent damage, and nerve function returns to normal when the pressure is alleviated.
-If a nerve is pinched for a long period, permanent nerve damage is possible, making it important to seek treatment as soon as possible.
+If you have a pinched nerve for a short period, there is typically no long-term or permanent damage, and nerve function returns to normal when you alleviate the pressure.
+If you have a pinched nerve for a long period, permanent nerve damage is possible, making it important to seek treatment as soon as possible.

 Potential causes include: